socratesmosko/DigitalAgency-Website/README.md

-# Modern Digital Agency Example Website
+# Modern Digital Agency Example Website Using jQuery

 This is a Digital Agency example website. (front-end only).

 Technologies Used:
-- Jquery
+- jQuery
 - HTML
 - CSS (Bootstrap)
 - JavaScript